Suvoo/Cookie_Clan/README.md

 <p align="left"><img width=25% src="Cookie%20Clan.jpg"></p>

+# RESULT : Update

+This submission was in the <b>TOP 10 projects </b> in the hackathon and our team made into the top 10 teams present.

 <h2 align= "left"><b>Tracks and Problem Statement</b></h2>

 Open Innovation: An open-ended theme where the only restriction is your imagination.
 Build the ideas that you believe in and make a difference.
 It can either be hardware or software.